aafith/aafith/README.md

 About AFNAN
 ========================================================================================================================================
 <p align="justify">
 My name is Mohamed Afnan, and I am pursuing a BSc (Hons) in Computer Science with a focus on Software Engineering at Kingston University (ESOFT Metro Campus).
 I am a web developer who is passionate about making the web accessible for everyone.
-I work on projects to solve real-life problems and occasionally indulge in fun projects as well:)
+I work on projects to solve real-life problems and occasionally indulge in fun projects as well :)
 </p>

 ### Connect with him on: